leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-32.md

 #### 3.2.5.
 Verifying ICE Support Procedures

+#### 3.2.5.
+Verifying ICE Support Procedures

 The agents will proceed with the ICE procedures defined in [RFC8445] and this specification if, for each data stream in the SDP it received, the default destination for each component of that data stream appears in a candidate attribute.
-For example, in the case of RTP, the connection address, port and transport protocol are in the "c=" and "m=" lines, respectively, appear in a candidate attribute and the value in the rtcp attribute appears in a candidate attribute.
+For example, in the case of RTP, the connection address, port and transport protocol in the "c=" and "m=" lines, respectively, appear in a candidate attribute and the value in the rtcp attribute appears in a candidate attribute.

-If this condition is not met, the agents MUST process the SDP based on normal [RFC3264] procedures, without using any of the ICE mechanisms described in the remainder of this specification with the few exceptions noted below:
+This specification provides no guidance on how an agent should proceed in the cases where the above condition is not met with the few exceptions noted below:

 1. The presence of certain application layer gateways MAY modify the transport address information as described in Section 8.2.2.
-The behavior of the responding agent in such a situation is implementation defined.
+The behavior of the responding agent in such a situation is implementation dependent.
 Informally, the responding agent MAY consider the mismatched transport address information as a plausible new candidate learnt from the peer and continue its ICE processing with that transport address included.
-Alternatively, the responding agent MAY include an "a=ice-mismatch" attribute in its answer and MAY also omit a=candidate attributes for such data streams.
+Alternatively, the responding agent MAY include an "a=ice-mismatch" attribute in its answer for such data streams.
+If an agent chooses to include an "a=ice-mismatch" attribute in its answer for a data stream, then it MUST also omit "a=candidate" attributes, MUST terminate the usage of ICE procedures and [RFC3264] procedures MUST be used instead for this data stream.

-2. The transport address from the peer for the default destination correspond to IP address values "0.0.0.0"/"::" and port value of "9".
-This MUST not be considered as a ICE failure by the peer agent and the ICE processing MUST continue as usual.
+2. The transport address from the peer for the default destination correspond to IPv4/IPv6 address values "0.0.0.0"/"::" and port value of "9".
+This MUST NOT be considered as a ICE failure by the peer agent and the ICE processing MUST continue as usual.

-In some cases, controlling/initiator agent may receive the SDP answer that may omit "a=candidate" attributes for the media streams, and instead include a session level "a=ice-mismatch" attribute.
-This signals to the offerer that the answerer supports ICE, but that ICE processing was not used for this session.
-This specification provides no guidance on how an agent should proceed in such a failure case.
+3. In some cases, the scontrolling/initiator agent may receive the SDP answer that may omit "a=candidate" attributes for the data stream, and instead include a media level "a=ice-mismatch" attribute.
+This signals to the offerer that the answerer supports ICE, but that ICE processing was not used for this data stream.
+In this case, ICE processing MUST be terminated for this data stream and [RFC3264] procedures MUST be followed instead.

+4. The transport address from the peer for the default destination is an FQDN.
+Regardless of the procedures used to resolve FQDN or the resolution result, this MUST NOT be considered as a ICE failure by the peer agent and the ICE processing MUST continue as usual.

 #### 3.2.6.
 SDP Example